javalin/website/_posts/tutorials/2021-04-16-javalin-sureness-example.md

 > Provide authentication and authorization, based on RBAC.
 > No specific framework dependency (supports Javalin, Spring Boot, Quarkus, Ktor, and more).
 > Supports dynamic modification of permissions.
-> Supports WebSockets and mainstream HTTP containers (Servlet and JAX-RS).
+> Supports WebSocket and mainstream HTTP containers (Servlet and JAX-RS).
 > Supports JWT, Basic Auth, Digest Auth, and can be extended to support custom authentication methods.
 > High performance due to dictionary matching tree.
 > Good extension interface, demos and documentation.